Evhen Tsybulenko: Academic career

-Tsybulenko graduated from Kiev National University in 1996 as LL.M. and obtained Ph.D. in International Law in 2000.
+Tsybulenko graduated from Kyiv National University in 1996 as LL.M. and obtained PhD in International Law in 2000.
 He has conducted postdoctoral research at the International Human Rights Law Institute of De Paul University in Chicago during 2002, and has worked at the International Committee of the Red Cross and in Kyiv International University.

-He was a founder and director of the Tallinn Law School Human Rights Centre during 2007-2014 and was elected as professor of law in 2005.
+He was a founder and director of the Tallinn Law School Human Rights Centre during 2007–2014 and was elected as professor of law in 2005.
 Tsybulenko had been appointed as a Chair of International and Comparative Law department but due to the reorganisation of departments in 2010 International and Comparative Law department was closed.
 He has been an adjunct (visiting) professor and senior visiting mentor of Joint Command and General Staff Course (JCGSC) at Baltic Defence College.

 Tsybulenko is an external expert of the International Committee of the Red Cross, Estonian Red Cross, Estonian Integration Commission, Directorate-General for Education and Culture of European Commission and the Organization for Security and Co-operation in Europe (OSCE).
 Tsybulenko also gives lectures at Warsaw International Humanitarian Law (IHL) International Summer Academy, Baltic Summer Academy, and Commonwealth of Independent States Summer School on IHL.

-Tsybulenko has published more than 40 scientific books and articles as well as more than 200 general-interest articles, comments and interviews.
+Tsybulenko has published more than 40 scientific books and articles as well as more than 400 general-interest articles, comments and interviews.
 Publications are primarily in English, Ukrainian and Russian.
-His articles and interviews has been translated to languages such as Estonian, French and Arabic.
+His articles and interviews has been translated to 25 languages such as Estonian, French, German, Spanish, Chinese, Arabic, etc.

-Tsybulenko has taken also part on drafting laws e.g. he participated on preparation of a law concerning the protection of Red Cross and Red Crescent symbols in Ukraine as well as has provided assistance on a bill at Estonian Parliament to define Russias war in Ukraine as genocide against Ukrainians.
+Tsybulenko has taken also part on drafting laws e.g. he participated on preparation of a law concerning the protection of Red Cross and Red Crescent symbols in Ukraine as well as has provided assistance on a bill at Estonian Parliament to define Russia's war in Ukraine as genocide against Ukrainians.